oliverklee/ext-phpunit/Documentation/TechnicalDocumentation/TheOrderOfCallsToTheTestListenerWhenExecutingTests/Index.rst

 The test case is Tx\_Phpunit\_BackEnd\_Fixtures\_DataProviderTest, and the test name is “dataProviderTest”.

-Note: That the data provider keys are not displayed might be a `bug/regression <http://forge.typo3.org/issues/12091>`_ either in the PHPUnit package or the phpunit extension.
+Note: That the data provider keys are not displayed might be a bug either in the PHPUnit package or the phpunit extension.

 #. startTestSuite(PHPUnit\_Framework\_TestSuite\_DataProvider, name=”Tx\_
    Phpunit\_BackEnd\_Fixtures\_DataProviderTest::dataProviderTest”)